complete-dope/complete-dope.github.io/_posts/2025-02-16-Learning-hosting-and-nginx.md

 Once it verifies that this is the correct position for the file it upgrades your self signed (openssl) to the one provided by the authority !!

+Update the ssl certificate and the key so that you dont see that https error on it !!

+DONE FOR HTTPS !

+We need to do the same / similar for http but only change being we dont need to update and that will be the first time creation and updation !!